IridiumIO/pyChart.js/README.md

 ```

 ### Options Class

+**NOTE:** Chart.JS 3.0 introduced many significant changes to how the Options are laid out.
+The examples below work for 2.94 and below but need modification if you're using 3.0 or higher.
+(For example `scales` is no longer a list of dictionary items).

 Define extended options here.
 Note however that plugin options get defined under their own heading, *not* in here (to avoid over-nesting).
 Options can be defined either as dictionaries or by using the `Options.Generic()` object. builders for `Title`, `Legend`, `Legend Labels` and `Layout` are provided for convenience.